0xSh3rl0ck/0xSh3rl0ck.github.io/_posts/CTF-WriteUp/2022-07-10-Cyber Defenders - Pwned-DC.md

 # #10	What is the folder name where note.txt resides?

-when it comes to know what is the folder name of file so we need to know about LNK Files.LNK files are a relatively simple but valuable artifact for the forensics investigator.
-They are shortcut files that link to an application or file commonly found on a user’s desktop, or throughout a system and end with an .LNK extension.
-LNK files can be created by the user, or automatically by the Windows operating system.
-Each has their own value and meaning.
-Windows-created LNK files are generated when a user opens a local or remote file or document, giving investigators valuable information on a suspect’s activity which one of them is The original path of the file which will give us the answer.so after searching for `note.txt` i found LNK file associated with it at `\Users\administrator\AppData\Roaming\Microsoft\Windows\Recent\note.lnk`. i will use LECmd to analyse the LNK file with command `LECmd.exe -f "location of LNK file"` then we will see the answer.
+When it comes to knowing the file's folder name, we need to know about LNK Files.LNK files are a relatively simple but valuable artifact for the forensics investigator.
+Shortcut files link to an application or file commonly found on a user's desktop or throughout a system and end with an .LNK extension.
+LNK files can be created by the user or automatically by the Windows operating system.
+Each has its value and meaning.
+Windows-created LNK files are generated when a user opens a local or remote file or document, giving investigators valuable information on a suspect's activity.
+Which one of them is The original path of the file will provide us with the answer.
+So after searching for `note.txt`, I found the LNK file associated with it at `\Users\administrator\AppData\Roaming\Microsoft\Windows\Recent\note.lnk`.
+I will use LECmd to analyze the LNK file with the command `LECmd.exe -f "location of LNK file" ` then, we will see the answer.

 [![16](/assets/images/CTF-WriteUp/Cyber-Defenders-Pwned_DC/16.PNG)](/assets/images/CTF-WriteUp/Cyber-Defenders-Pwned_DC/16.PNG)